So Evil My Love

 So Evil My Love is a period drama set in the Victorian era, and shot in film noir style in the late-1940s subgenre often referred to as "Gaslight noir".
-The film is based on the popular 1947 novel by Marjorie Bowen (published under the pseudonym Joseph Shearing).
+The film is based on the popular 1947 For Her to See novel by Marjorie Bowen (published under the pseudonym Joseph Shearing).
 Elements of the plot are based on the mysterious death of barrister Charles Bravo in 1876.
 The conclusion may also be based on the death (in New York City, in 1904) of Cesar Young by Nan Patterson.